Advertisement

 Tip 2: Prepare a nice and warm bed

 Although your cat doesn't like change, he certainly won't be averse to sleeping closer to a heat source, especially in extreme cold temperatures.
-You can also add blankets to his bed, this will guarantee a cozy sleep.
+You can also add blankets to his bed, guaranteeing a cosy sleep.

 Tip 3: Adapt your cat’s diet

 If you have an indoor cat, you don't need to change their diet.
 On the other hand, if you have an outdoor cat, they will need a richer diet.
 Indeed, fighting the cold requires energy, and an additional caloric intake is necessary.
-The cat draws its energy from proteins and lipids which constitute 90% of its needs, it is therefore necessary to increase the complete ration while taking care not to unbalance it.
+The cat draws its energy from proteins and lipids, which constitute 90% of its needs; it is necessary to increase the complete ratio while taking care not to unbalance it.
 Ask your veterinarian for advice on how to adapt its ration.

 Tip 4: Dry your cat when it comes home

-Your cat comes home wet from the snow or the rain, you must quickly dry him to prevent him from catching cold.
+Your cat comes home wet from the snow or the rain; you must quickly dry him to prevent them from catching a cold.
 Even if he hates it...
 Then, let him settle down near a heat source.
-If you notice your cat has frostbites or cracks on their pads, consult your veterinarian immediately.
+If your cat has frostbite or cracks on their pads, consult your veterinarian immediately.

 Tip 5: Maintain your cat’s naturally insulating coat

-Don't panic, feline coats are renowned for their thickness and resistance to cold.
+Don't panic; feline coats are renowned for their thickness and resistance to cold.
 However, when a cat gets wet, it loses its natural insulation and therefore, it’s important to dry your cat when he is wet.
-Additionally, be sure to untangle hairballs and brush your cat's coat on a regular basis as well.
+Additionally, be sure to untangle hairballs and brush your cat's coat regularly as well.

 Tip 6: Maintain a good temperature inside your house